JustoSenka/8086-16-Bit-Disassembler/README.md

 Can be easily compiled with:

 - Emu8086: Open source file and press run.
 Runs on modern systems
 - Tasm 1.4: Included in the source.
-Running `Tasm\Tasm disasm` form will compile, and `Tasm\tlink disasm` will link executable.
+Running `Tasm\Tasm disasm` command will compile source to obj, and `Tasm\tlink disasm` will link to create executable.

 Tasm and Tlink should be run from DOSBox as well.